Date Thesis Awarded

 Quantifying the simultaneous sensitivity of BBN to delta_q and alpha_fs. is interesting as delta m increases with increasing delta_q but decreases with increasing alpha_fs.
 A combined analysis may reveal weaker constraints upon possible variations of these fundamental constants of the SM.
 To perform this study, we utilized the latest results from lattice QCD calculations of delta m to quantify the connection between delta_q, alpha_f.s. and BBN.

 In order to undertake this project, the existing BBN code, written in FORTRAN, has been updated to allow for string replacement from Python as well as by incorporating rates specifically designed for this variation.
 This has resulted in a more user-friendly implementation of the variation of various input parameters, such as alpha_fs and delta_q, allowing future studies to be conducted much more easily than before possible and with a greater scope brought by the ability to vary parameters simultaneously.

 Heffernan, Matthew Ramin Hamedani, "Quantifying the Sensitivity of Big Bang Nucleosynthesis to Isospin Breaking" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 974.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.